What's the difference between cross country and track and field?

 How old does my child have to be to join Wolfpack?

-The elementary program is designed for kids in kindergarten through 6th grade, while the competition team is for kids ages 8–14.
+The Elementary Program is designed for kids in kindergarten through 6th grade.

 Is the Wolfpack Youth Running Club right for my child?